Page 326 - ALTA Endorsements Guide

 potentially encroaching structural appurtenances and projections observed in the process of conducting the fieldwork (e.g., fire escapes,

-onto rights of way, easements, or setback lines disclosed in documents provided to or obtained by the surveyor.
+or onto rights of way, easements, or setback lines disclosed in documents provided to or obtained by the surveyor.

 D. Buildings